Practical primary thermometry via alkali-metal-vapour Doppler broadening: Experimental procedure

 For DBT we scan over the $^{87}$Rb 5S$_{1/2}$ $F_\textrm{g}=1$ to 5P$_{3/2}$ $F_\textrm{e}=0, 1, 2$ Doppler feature.
 These overlapping Doppler transitions are selected because they are spectrally the furthest from our lock point, minimising noise from residual unwanted EOM sidebands, yet still easily remaining within the operating range of the fibre EOM.
 To reduce amplified spontaneous emission (ASE) noise from the lasers a $1.2\,$nm-wide narrow-band filter centred at $780\,$nm is placed immediately after the SL, which is complemented by an additional $10\,$nm-wide narrow band $780\,$nm filter after the AL. This decreases laser ASE noise by up to a factor of 50, as demonstrated in Ref.~\cite{Agnew2024}.
 Excessive ASE can lead to systematic errors in the DBT signal by causing an apparent decrease in the absorption signal due to non-resonant light passing through the Rb cell.

 To enhance the signal-to-noise ratio we operate below even the lowest, stretched-state saturation intensity of $^{87}$Rb (the $|F_\textrm{e}=2$, $m_F=\pm 2\rangle$ to $|F_\textrm{e}=3$, $m_F=\pm 3\rangle$ transition, with $I_\textrm{sat}=1.67\,$mW/cm$^2$).
-The probe beam is therefore expanded using a Galilean telescope, to give an approximate beam intensity of $0.02 I_\textrm{sat}$, before being sampled and split in two by an antireflection-coated wedged window (WW, Figure~\ref{experimental_setup}).
-The WW spatially separates the reflected beams to avoid any interference, and the AL beam has near-normal incidence on the WW to minimise any polarisation dependence in the splitting process.
+The probe beam is therefore expanded using a Galilean \cc{telescope, before} being sampled and split in two by an antireflection-coated wedged window (WW, Figure~\ref{experimental_setup}).
+The WW spatially separates the \cc{weak ($0.2\,\%$)} reflected beams to avoid any interference, and the AL beam has near-normal incidence on the WW to minimise any polarisation dependence in the splitting process.
 One WW beam passes through a $75\,$mm-long glass Rb vapour cell, and the other WW beam is in free space.

 Both WW beams are then focused onto identical photodiodes (PD$_\textrm{DBT}$ and PD$_\textrm{DBT-ref}$), with the PD$_\textrm{DBT}$ voltage divided by the P$_\textrm{DBT-ref}$ voltage to enable spectroscopy with normalised transmission.
 This counteracts any laser power fluctuations caused by the AL current scan, creating a flat off-resonant transmission background.
 The last five edge points of the transmission scan dataset are then averaged, and used to define a transmission of $1$ (i.e.\ $100\,\%$), to which the dataset is then linearly scaled.
 The transmission data are then converted into absorption, proportional to the electric susceptibility, by taking the natural logarithm of the normalised transmission.
 This conversion removes the Doppler feature width dependence on the physical cell length, reducing it to an amplitude scaling factor.
 A complete scan consists of 100 data points, with photodiode voltages measured using a 6.5-digit multimeter\footnote{Keithley DMM6500}.
 An integration time of 5 power line cycles (NPLC = 5), equivalent to $100\,$ms, is used for each measurement.
 To ensure stable readings, a $1\,$s delay is introduced between each step, allowing sufficient time for the modulation frequency and diode current to stabilize before the measurement is recorded.